 Click OK and your image will be resized to the best possible size for display on the club’s projector.

 In this dialog made sure that the Format is set to JPEG (*.JPG;*.JPEG;*.JPE) and type your file name into the File Name field.
 It is not necessary to type in the extension (.jpg) as this will be added for you.
-Remember to name the file according to the naming guidelines; S, O or E, followed by a 1 or 2, then your name and the title of the image.
+If you are preparing a lack and white entry to be emailed then remember to name the file according to the naming guidelines; SBW (set subject) or OBW (open), followed by a 1 or 2, then your name and the title of the image.
 Each section should be separated by an underscore (_) character.
-For example, O1_Steve Crane_Beach Decay.
+For example, OBW1_Steve Crane_Beach Decay.

 Ensure that the ICC Profile option in the Color section is checked and that an sRGB profile is being applied.
 If not, cancel the Save As… dialog and select the appropriate sRGB profile for your image before doing the save as again.
 In Photoshop Elements 7, the menu options to do this are Image | Convert Color Profile | Apply sRGB Profile.

 You do this by first moving the quality slider all the way to the right setting the quality to 12.
 The estimated file size will be recalculated and will probably be larger than required.
 Now move the slider slowly left until the quality changes to 11.
-Allow the estimated size a moment to recalculate and see if it is still above 1MB.
+Allow the estimated size a moment to recalculate and see if it is still above 2MB.
 If you don’t see the estimated file size, make sure that Preview is checked.
-If the size is still above 1MB repeat by moving the slider until quality is 10 and so on.
-In the example above, I started at 12 resulting in an estimated file size of 1.4MB and selecting 11 changed this to 848.5K, making the image smaller than the 1MB limit.
+If the size is still above 2MB repeat by moving the slider until quality is 10 and so on.
+In the example above, I started at 12 resulting in an estimated file size of 1.4MB and selecting 11 changed this to 848.5K, making the image smaller than the limit (1MB at the time the example was made, but now 2MB).

 Once you have resized and saved all the files you wish to submit, simply attach them to the e-mail but be careful when doing so.
 Some mail clients will offer to make the images smaller, suggesting that smaller files are more e-mail friendly.
 While this is true, these mail clients do not take into account that you are not trying to send full resolution photos and have already resized them as you want.
 You must therefore answer carefully and not allow your mail client to resize the images.